murundb/murundb.github.io/docs/kinematics/perturbed_rotations_and_poses/perturbed_rotations_via_rotation_vector.md

-# Perturbation via Rotation Vector
+# Perturbed Rotations via Rotation Vector

 Perturbation via rotation vector provides a new way of computing the Jacobian of a rotation matrix with respect to the rotation vector.
 The previous derivation requires to compute the left Jacobian which could be complicated.